GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 .. note::
-    The master dark will be saved in the same folder where reduce_ was called *and* inside the ``./calibration/processed_dark`` folder.
+    The master dark will be saved in the same folder where reduce_ was called *and* inside the ``./calibrations/processed_dark`` folder.
 The latter location is to cache a copy of the file.
-This applies to all the processed calibration, eg. master flat.
+This applies to all the processed calibration.

-    Some people might prefer adding the copy in the `calibration` directory as it is safe from a `rm *`, for example.
+    Some people might prefer adding the copy in the `calibrations` directory as it is safe from a `rm *`, for example.

     .. code-block:: bash

-        $ caldb add ./calibration/processed_dark/S20131120S0115_dark.fits
+        $ caldb add ./calibrations/processed_dark/S20131120S0115_dark.fits

 Create a Bad Pixel Mask